 All the benefits of indexing compared to active management are detailed in the book, “How 401(k) Fees Destroy Wealth and What Individual Investors Can do To Protect Themselves.”
 The book notes the following:

-—The investment industry pays Investment firms pay $9.5 billion in revenue sharing and 12b-1 fees annually to financial firms and representatives, which creates irreconcilable conflicts-of-interest between investors and investment professionals;
+— Investment firms pay $9.5 billion in revenue sharing and 12b-1 fees annually to financial firms and representatives, which creates irreconcilable conflicts-of-interest between investors and investment professionals;

 –Restraining and managing fees and expenses is the most important factor under investor’s direct control and must be managed for long-term financial success;